dcmouser/mewlo/doc/sphinx/book/developer/ugliness.rst

 8/15/13:
-    * Our debug functions are ugly -- especially the indentstr parts.
+    * Our debug function output is ugly -- especially the indentstr parts.
+What about returning debug information as a hierarchical list of strings, for rendering in dif ways (including an accordian tree if online).

 9/24/13: